 Listed Buildings have been identified as being of special historic or architectural interest.
 The Statutory List of Buildings of Special Architectural or Historic Interest is compiled by the Secretary of State for Department for Digital Culture, Media and Sport.
 Listed Buildings are categorised into 3 grades to indicate their relative importance:

-- Grade I buildings are those of exceptional interest;
+- Grade I - Buildings of exceptional interest

-- Grade II* are particularly important buildings of more than special interest;
+- Grade II - Buildings of special interest

 Is my building Listed?

 The detailed listing of listed buildings is publicly available, and can be viewed via the Heritage Gateway website.

 Details relating to listed buildings and other heritage assets can also be obtained from the Buckinghamshire Historic Environment Record.

 Listed Buildings are protected by stricter planning controls than non-designated buildings.
 It is necessary to obtain Listed Building Consent in order to demolish all or part of a Listed Building, or alter it inside or out, or extend it in any way that would affect its character as a building of special architectural or historic interest.
 If you need confirmation about whether proposed works can take place without the need for listed building consent then please submit an application for a Certificate of Lawfulness of proposed Works to a listed building.